ashismo/ashismo.github.com/_posts/hibernate/2015-05-22-Important-Concepts-of-Hibernate.md

 ## Dirty read, Phantom Read and Non Repeatable Read problem

-Dirty read occurs when one transaction is changing records/tuple and second transaction is trying to read this tuple/record before the original change has been committed or rolled back.
+* **Dirty read** occurs when one transaction is changing records/tuple and second transaction is trying to read this tuple/record before the original change has been committed or rolled back.
+This is known as a dirty read scenario because there is always the possibility that the first transaction may rollback the change, resulting in the second transaction having read an invalid value.
+* **Phantom read** occurs where in a transaction same query executes twice, and the second result set includes rows that weren't visible in the first result set.
+This situation is caused by another transaction inserting new rows between the execution of the two queries
+* **Non Repeatable Reads** happen when in a same transaction same query yields different results.
+This happens when another transaction updates the data returned by other transaction.